https-github-com-52005723-ruzyysmartt/github-services-repository/.github/CONTRIBUTING.md

+CONTRIBUTING: note license.

+This is to be more explicit about the contribution process and license.

 # Contributing

-Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).
+Contributions to this project are [released](https://help.github.com/ruzyysmartt/github-services-repository/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this.